The Melbourne Circumcision Clinic provides a professional, quality circumcision service to families who wish their sons to be circumcised.

 Circumcision for Infants.

-After-care is usually limited to applying Vaseline, Betadine and salt water bathing.
+After-care is usually limited to applying Vaseline, Betadine, and saltwater bathing.
 Post-operation trauma is minimal, and over 95% of patients have no need for a return visit to the clinic after the procedure.

 Circumcision for Adults

-Adult circumcision is also performed under local anaesthetic the penis is numbed with an injection at the base with a mixture of two medications.
-You only feel only the first needle prick and no discomfort after that.
+Adult circumcision is also performed under local anesthetic the penis is numbed with an injection at the base with a mixture of two medications.
+You only feel the first needle prick and no discomfort after that.
 If you are afraid of needles or tend to become faint at the sight of needles, a relaxing agent like valium or nitrous oxide (extra cost) can be used.

-We recommend that you make an appointment for a pre circumcision consultation prior the procedure.
+We recommend that you make an appointment for a pre circumcision consultation prior to the procedure.
 This consultation allows the doctor to provide a detailed explanation of the procedure and an opportunity to clarify any issues of concern.
 We do not require a referral and consultation is bulk billed.